fmhy/edit/docs/beginners-guide.md

 > What is Port Forwarding?
 Do I need it?

 [Port forwarding](https://rentry.org/the-piracy-glossary#torrenting-terms) (having an open port) is an essential part of torrenting and it's recommended to set it up.
-Generally it's not strictly needed, but it benefits the swarm, can sometimes boost download speeds, and improve connectability on torrents with fewer seeds.
+While it's not strictly needed, it benefits the swarm, can sometimes boost download speeds, and improves connectability for torrents with fewer seeds.

 * **Torrent Clients: [qBittorrent](https://www.qbittorrent.org/) / [Transmission](https://transmissionbt.com/) / [Deluge](https://www.deluge-torrent.org/)**
 * **Torrent Sites:  [TorrentGalaxy](https://torrentgalaxy.to/) / [RuTracker](https://rutracker.org/)**